-In our Questions To Ask Your Inspector post, one of the things we encouraged you to do is to ask for a copy of an inspector’s contract prior to hiring them.
+In our Questions To Ask Your Home Inspector post, one of the things we encouraged you to do is to ask for a copy of a home inspector’s contract prior to hiring them.
 Some will use long, legal filled contracts others will have just a few terms and others still will have no formal agreement between them and you.
 Make sure you understand what they use and what it says – it could turn out to be really important later if things go horribly wrong!

 Remember, you don’t have to agree to anything you don’t want to or don’t feel comfortable agreeing to.
 That may mean that some providers will choose not to work with you and you will then have to decide how strongly you feel about the language in their contract.
 That decision is solely yours to make.